arvados/arvados-k8s/charts/arvados/README.md

    5. Double click on the certificate and change the trust level to "Always Trust".
 The certificate will be named "arvados-test-cert".

-7. Modify the Kubernetes configs to reference your static IP.
-    - Replace all references to the IP `8.8.8.8` with the IP allocated in step 1.
-    - This can be done automatically with the following command:
-        ```
-        grep -lr --exclude README.md '8.8.8.8' . | xargs sed -i '' 's/8.8.8.8/<STATIC IP>/g'
-        ```
-8. Install the Arvados Kubernetes configs.
+7. Install the Arvados Kubernetes configs.
-    - Run `helm install --name arvados .`
+    - Run `helm install --name arvados . --set externalIP=<YOUR-OFFICIAL-IP>`
     - If you make a change to the Kubernetes manifests and want to reinstall the configs, run `helm delete --purge arvados`, followed by the `helm install` command.

-9. Wait for everything to boot in the cluster.
-This takes a few minutes from my testing.
+8. Wait for everything to boot in the cluster.
+This takes about 5 minutes.
     - `kubectl get pods` should show all the pods as running.
     - `kubectl get services` shouldn't show anything as `<pending>`.
         - If some services are stuck in `<pending>` check their status with